M4NIK0/AdventOfCode2023/Day04/README.md

 ### Run

 Using [ruby](https://www.ruby-lang.org/en/downloads/) you can run the main file `ruby <file/to/run.rb>`.\
-Exactly same as running Python code.
+Exactly same as running Python code.\

+It will ask you to put the file location in terminal, give it the location of the input and you'll get the answer ;p

 ## Comments